1071919wl/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-overview.md

 ## BigCommerce Checkout SDK

-Embedded Checkout requires the BigCommerce Checkout SDK to invoke a method to render the checkout in your site.
-Learn more about the [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk).
+Embedded Checkout requires the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) to invoke a method to render the checkout in your site.

 ## Logged-In customers